danielfett/draft-dpop/main.md

    fragment parts.
  * `iat`: Creation timestamp of the JWT ([@RFC7519, section 4.1.6]).

-When the DPoP proof is used in conjunction with the presentation of an access token, see (#protected-resource-access), the DPoP proof MUST also contain the following claim:
+When the DPoP proof is used in conjunction with the presentation of an access token in protected resource access, see (#protected-resource-access), the DPoP proof MUST also contain the following claim:

 * `ath`: hash of the access token.